Slow Trekking for peoples of all ages.

 You will need a good wind-proof, water-proof jacket.
 It doesn’t have to be warm; you can layer-up underneath it.
 I like to carry a pair of water-proof over- pants but I hardly ever use them.
 Both these items are available in Kathmandu (that’s the city not the shop) at a very reasonable price (around $40 for a jacket).
 The quality is ‘reasonable’.
 You may not need to use it but if you do it may save you.

-Nice warm thermal undies are the next in order of importance.
+Long bottoms and long sleeved tops - Nice warm undies are next in order of importance 2 pairs (they can double as pyjamas).
 You will mainly wear them for ‘apre-trekking’ such as sightseeing in the village or sitting outside on a terrace reading which can get chilly as the sun disappears very early in such steep-sided valleys.
 Plenty of normal undies too of course, a pair of ultra lightweights that will dry by the fire are handy.
 On average we can do a little washing every four days.

 The rest is up to you.
 Some women like to trek in skirts.
 I am frequently asked at checkpoints ‘Sir are you male or female?".
 If you wear a skirts you need leggings or trousers underneath in the countryside as bare legs are considered a bit ‘flashy’.
 If you wear shorts (men or women) keep them baggy and long for a more decorous look.
 I have a pair of pants with legs that zip off later in the day when it warms up.
 They are great.
 You can buy them in Kathmandu.
 Loose trousers are easier to walk in if you are taking large steps uphill.
 Track pants are easy to wear after trekking and will still fit you when you loose 5 kilos – fleecy ones are a bit warm lower down but normal ones are a bit cool higher up.
 Two pairs are ok.